pratik2374/mcp-server/README.md

 - We can update the LLM for current or relevant data that has not yet be known by LLM
 - A growing list of pre-built integrations that your LLM can directly plug into.
 - The flexibility to switch between LLM providers and vendors.
 - Best practices for securing your data within your infrastructure.

+# File Structure
+- `main.py` - main file to run MCP server
+- `Task1 setup` - Folder having individual educhain function and response generating in required format for MCP server
+- `Response` - response folder that has all output images and required Pdf

 ## Overview
 MCP runs on STDIO, where standarized input is given to server and it return standarized output and these are managed by client.